-Sulindac is used to reduce pain, swelling, and joint stiffness from arthritis.
-It is also used to treat arthritis of the spine, gouty arthritis, and shoulder bursitis/tendonitis.
-This medication is known as a nonsteroidal anti-inflammatory drug (NSAID).
+See also Warning section.Sulindac is used to reduce pain, swelling, and joint stiffness from arthritis.
+It is also used to treat arthritis of the spine, gouty arthritis, and shoulder bursitis/tendonitis.Sulindac is known as a nonsteroidal anti-inflammatory drug (NSAID).
 It works by blocking your body's production of certain natural substances that cause inflammation.
 This effect helps to decrease swelling, pain, or fever.If you are treating a chronic condition such as arthritis, ask your doctor about non-drug treatments and/or using other medications to treat your pain.

-Tell your doctor if your condition worsens.
+Tell your doctor if your condition gets worse.

 See also Warning section.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 A very serious allergic reaction to this drug is rare.
-However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: fever, swollen lymph nodes, rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

-Call your doctor for medical advice about side effects.
+In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.